 From a legal perspective, a medical debt is just like other unsecured consumer debts, such as credit card debt or payday loans.
 From a negotiating perspective though, medical debt is more complicated than credit card debt because a medical bill is usually includes services provided by several doctors, labs, and other providers.
 It is rare for all parties to accept less than the full amount due.
 If you make no headway by negotiating on your own, then you may wish to hire a debt relief provider to develop a debt consolidation payment plan you can afford.

-There are several different types of consolidation loans, but the one that will best suit your situation depends primarily on whether you own a home and your credit history.
-One option is to consider a cash-out mortgage refinance to consolidate debt.
-A Bills.com partner can give you a no-cost mortgage refinance quote.
+There are two types of consolidation loans.
+The one that best suits your situation depends on whether you own a home and if your credit score is high.
+One option is a cash-out mortgage refinance to consolidate debt.
+A Bills.com partner will give you a no-cost mortgage refinance quote.

-If you do not own a home or other property to offer as collateral for a secured debt consolidation loan, there are several other options you should consider.
-You could also look into an unsecured personal loan to consolidate your debts.
-However, your ability to qualify for either a credit card or a personal loan that will actually save you money greatly depends on your credit score.
-If your credit history is less than perfect, you may have difficulty finding a lender willing to extend you credit, and if you do find a loan, you should expect to pay a premium in interest.
+If you do not own a home or other property to offer as collateral for a debt consolidation loan, consider an unsecured loan.
+An unsecured loan is one not tied to (or secured) by something you own.
+Your ability to qualify for either a credit card or a personal loan that will actually save you money depends on your credit score and the amount of your existing debt.
+If your credit history is less than perfect, you may have difficulty finding a lender willing to extend you credit, and if you do find a loan, you should expect a high interest rate.

 A possible loan source you may want to explore is a peer-to-peer loan.
-Prosper.com and Lending Club offer peer-to-peer loans.
+Prosper or Lending Club offer peer-to-peer loans.
 Both Web sites put private lenders in contact with private borrowers.
-A private lender may be more willing extend you a loan than a traditional bank.
-If you are unable to find a consolidation loan that fits your needs, you must consider an alternative.
+A private lender may be more willing to lend you money than a traditional bank.

 I hope this information helps you Find.
 Learn & Save.